We need to talk about your skills on a mountain bike.

 To understand mountain bike skills, we need to understand the nature of the sport, summed up in 3 main points:

-3. Mountain biking is a high-risk sport – riding a bicycle off-road has been granted ‘extreme sport’ status because participants are at the mercy of terrain and elements.
-There is always height, the element of speed, and the sheer roughness of riding terrain that can cause loss of control – and possible injury or equipment damage.
+- Mountain biking is a high-risk sport – riding a bicycle off-road has been granted ‘extreme sport’ status because participants are at the mercy of terrain and elements.
+There is always height, the aspect of speed, and the sheer roughness of riding terrain that can cause loss of control – and possible injury or equipment damage.
 The extreme high-altitude environment of the Yak Ru race route will only magnify these risks.

 What does this mean for you, the budding race participant?